-A. We are offering two five week internship worth two credits during the summer semester 2021.
+A. We are offering two five-week internships worth two credits during the summer semester 2021.
 The internship involves the day-to-day work of an organic farm (i.e. operations, livestock care, planting, cover cropping, weeding, harvesting, preserving), skill-based training workshops to prepare students for a multitude of careers, and interdisciplinary research projects.
 The internship is ideal for students interested in sustainability, environmental science, climate science, biology, ecology, agriculture, soil science, animal science, horticulture, disease and pest management, food science, food waste, natural resource management, business, economics, community resilience, advocacy, environmental justice, public health, and policy.
-You can take both session back to back or in different summers.
+You can take both sessions back to back or in different summers.
 There are different levels ranging from introductory to advanced.

 Q. Do I need to take both the Sustainability Program and Summer Internship Experience?

 A. No. These are independent from each other and you are welcome to take either one or both.
-Taking both will offer you the chance to see the full year tranisition.
+Taking both will offer you the chance to see the full-year transition.